KatariSociety/KatariSoft/README.md

 ## Project Overview

 Katari Society is a research group dedicated to the exploration and development of aerospace technologies.
 Composed of students from various disciplines at the University of Cauca, Katari Society aims to promote research in space science and technology through innovative projects.
-One of their key initiatives is participating in the Latin American Space Challenge (LASC), where the group strives to build advanced technological solutions to protect the natural resources of the Amazon.
+One of their key initiatives is participating in the Latin American Space Challenge (LASC) and ENMICE, where the group strives to build advanced technological solutions to protect the natural resources of the Amazon.
 The Katari Society project provides a platform for young space enthusiasts to turn their ideas into real projects, bringing them closer to the dream of space exploration.

 ## Installation